Fast weight programming and linear transformers: from machine learning to neurobiology: Fast Weight Programmer Neural Networks

 \subsection{Formal Connection to Transformers}

-Here we present the formal connection between the vanilla FWP (Sec.~\ref{sec:fwp_basic}) and the transformer (Sec.~\ref{sec:transformer}).
-We discuss this relation in two didactic steps by looking into (1) a transformer without softmax, and (2) a transformer with an alternative (but still normalized) attention-score function.
+Here we present the formal connection between the vanilla FWP (Sec.~\ref{sec:fwp_basic}) and the transformer (Sec.~\ref{sec:transformer}).\footnote{\citet{hinton2022forward} asks: ``For sequential data, is it possible to use fast weights to mimic a simplified transformer?''
+The answer is yes, as shown in \citet{schlag2021linear}, which we review here.} We discuss this relation in two didactic steps by looking into (1) a transformer without softmax, and (2) a transformer with an alternative (but still normalized) attention-score function.

 \paragraph{Transformer without softmax.} First, we examine the consequence of simply removing the softmax in the self-attention of Eq.~\ref{eq:trafo_softmax}, which yields:

 The removal of softmax opens up the possibility to reorganize the computation by first multiplying $\mV_t \mK_t^{\top}$ before multiplying it with the query $\vq_t$.
 By denoting this key-value product as $\mW_t = \mV_t \mK_t^{\top} \in \mathbb{R}^{d_\text{out} \times d_\text{key}}$, we can further express it in terms of the column vectors in each of the key and value matrices (recall their definition of Eq.~\ref{eq:key_storage}) as in the following Eq.~\ref{eq:outerprod}: